 After breakfast this morning, meet your group for a walking tour of Old Havana!
 Marvel at the spectacular colonial baroque architecture while learning more about the history of this magnificent capital city from a local expert.
 Visit a graphic artist’s workshop where artists prepare plates and prints as well a local Rations Store.
 During your touring, you’ll have the opportunity to meet and interact with artists and entrepreneurs along the way!
-After, visit a local community project created by the visionary entrepreneur, Pepito.
-His aim is to help at risk Cuban youth by teaching them a trade by providing free barber classes as well as a community park for the children of his neighborhood.
-After lunch,…
+After, visit a local community project and meet its creator: the visionary entrepreneur, Pepito.
+His aim is to help at risk Cuban youth by…

 After breakfast, visit a cigar factory to learn about one of Cuba’s most recognized industries.
 You’ll interact with the factory workers, witness a rolling demonstration, and see how famous Havana Cigars are made.
 Next, enjoy a tour of the Fine Arts Museum, or Museo de Bellas Artes, where you’ll see stunning art & sculpture pieces on your guided tour with an opportunity for open questions about the museum and their work.
 After lunch at a local restaurant, visit the art and cultural project, Callejon de Hamel.
-Continue to the Artisans Market Almacenes de San Jose where you’ll enjoy some free time and a chance to purchase souvenirs.
-Return to your…
+Continue to the Artisans Market Almacenes de San Jose where you’ll…

 Havana / Bay of Pigs / Cienfuegos

 This morning, depart vibrant Havana for Cienfuegos and Trinidad with an important stop at Playa Giron to visit the Bay of Pigs Museum along the way.
 The Bay of Pigs, known as Invasion de Bahia de Cochinos, was a CIA-sponsored counter-revolutionary attack by the US government in 1961 that was rebuffed by the Cuban armed forces led by Fidel Castro, leader of the revolutionary left-wing government.
 At the museum, you’ll see the Cuban perspective on the conflict and will have the opportunity for questions and discussions.

-You’ll continue on towards Cienfuegos, a historic city on the southern coast of Cuba, known as the “Pearl of the…
+You’ll continue on towards Cienfuegos, a historic city on the…

 Cienfuegos / Trinidad / Cienfuegos

 After breakfast this morning, drive to Trinidad, a quaint yet much- heralded town.
 Considered one of the best-preserved cities in the Caribbean from the time when sugar cane dominated the region, Trinidad is as charming as it is old, and there’s no better way to see this historic town that with a walking tour including one of the city’s museums, and the woodcarvers’ workshop with the opportunity to interchange with the workers!
 You’ll also enjoy an Afro-Cuban musical performance and exchange with the Congos Reales before your lunch with live music.
-After lunch, visit the home and workshop of Horse Whisperer and photographer, Julio…
+After lunch, visit the home and…

 Enjoy breakfast, and then depart for the Benny More Art School where students learn music, dance and art!
 Here, you’ll have the chance to interchange with students and professors.
 Visit the Trazo Libres community art project and learn about hteir work with the community, and then continue to at El Largato.
 Enjoy a brief walk to the restaurant as you pass by a unique avenue with homes and architecture influenced heavily by the style in found in Louisiana at the time.
 The balance of the afternoon is at your leisure to explore Cienfuegos independently.
-Enjoy a farewell dinner at a local restaurant and afterward, consider an optional evening cultural activity!
-(B,L,D)
+Enjoy a farewell dinner at a local…

 Cienfuegos / Santa Clara / Miami

 Depart this morning after breakfast for Santa Clara where you’ll visit the Che Memorial.
 Here you will be able to view the final resting place of one of the most infamous historical figures.
 Loved and revered by many, and a figure of controversy for others.
 After, visit with the Abuelos de Fiesta which is a community project that works directly with local senior citizens.
 Here, you’ll meet with seniors and learn more about life for seniors in Cuba.
 Enjoy a light lunch before boarding your return flight to Miami.
-Your memorable Cuba vacation comes to an end as you arrive back in Miami later today.
-(B,L)
+Your memorable Cuba vacation comes to an end as you arrive back in…